mehediparvez/newsletter/README.md

 | sarah@example.com | 0   | 0   | 1   | 1    | 0    | ... | 2025-10-15T14:30:00 | https://docs.google... |
 ```

-This column-based structure is efficient because:
+This structure is efficient because:
-1. There are a finite number of cryptocurrencies (~30+)
+1. There are a finite number of cryptocurrencies
-2. Each member needs only one row instead of multiple rows
+2. Each member needs only one row for storing assets data
 3. Reduces data redundancy and improves lookup efficiency
 4. Minimizes concurrency conflicts during simultaneous updates